harlo/harlo.github.io/_posts/2014-04-16-so_im_excited_about_git-annex.markdown

 pip install --upgrade requests tornado
 {% endhighlight %}

 You'll notice I have you download git-annex as a pre-built tarball.
-Although you could totally just apt-get install git-annex, through trial-and-error, I found this to the the most efficient.
+Although you could totally just `apt-get install git-annex`, through trial-and-error, I found this to the the most efficient.
 Substitute the url for the one that matches your architecture.

 {% highlight bash %}
 wget -O git-annex.tar.gz http://downloads.kitenet.net/git-annex/linux/current/git-annex-standalone-amd64.tar.gz